Glières plateau: Geography

-The plateau, located between the Auges mountains (1800m) and the Frêtes, is in reality a valley.
+The plateau, located between the Auges mountains (1800m) and the Frêtes, is in reality a valley and has several levels.
 Its mean altitude is 1450m and it is bounded by cliffs of Urgonian limestone.
-In fact the plateau has several levels.

 Places include the Lanches wood, the Auges chalets, the Mouilles chalet, the l'Ovine chalet, the Notre-Dame des Neiges chapel, the Glières col, the col de l'Ovine, the maison du plateau, Paccot parking, the pas du Loup, the plaine de Dran, the plan du Loup, and the pointe de Puvat.